 What happens if you lose your appeal?

-If the Tribunal rules against you, the Home Office will not amend its decision.
+If the Tribunal rules against you, the Home Office’s decision will be upheld.

-If you feel that a legal error has been made by the Tribunal in deciding on your appeal, then you may ask to be allowed to appeal to the Upper Tribunal (Immigration and Asylum Chamber).
+If you and your legal representative believe a legal error has been made by the Tribunal in deciding on your appeal, then you may ask to be allowed to appeal to the Upper Tribunal (Immigration and Asylum Chamber).